RodrigoSdeCarvalho/lia/lia-src/docs/usage.md

 ### Viewing Help

-For help information about LIA and its commands, use:
+For help information about LiA and its commands, use:

 ```bash
 lia --help